bwilson668/mi/content/skills/_index.md

 summary: ""
 ---

-# Cards
+# Skills

-Cards will be the technical implementation (code) of how to follow the strategy guide.
+Skills will be the technical implementation (code) of how to follow the strategy guide.